roadrunner-server/docs/app-server/aws-lambda.md

 ## Notes

-There are multiple notes you have to acknowledge:
+There are multiple notes to acknowledge:

-- Start with one worker per lambda function to control your memory usage.
+- Start with one worker per Lambda function to control your memory usage.
-- Make sure to include env variables listed in the code to properly resolve the location of PHP binary and its dependencies.
+- Make sure to include the environment variables listed in the code to properly resolve the location of the PHP binary and its dependencies.